federgraph/RiggVar-RG38/README.md

 The intention with this repository is to rescue some of the original work and provide a basis for future development.

-<a href="doc/images/RiggVar-RG38-01.png">*RG38 is a full featured Delphi version of the RiggVar project.*<br>
+<a href="doc/images/RiggVar-RG38-01.png">*Screenshot of RG38 with RotaForm1 active.*<br>
 ![RG38 screenshot](doc/images/RiggVar-RG38-01.png)</a>

+The standard use case for the application is of educational type.
+It shows how the 420 Rigg behaves in principle.
+To work with concrete values for *your boat* requires more *work*.

-> There is help text about the RiggVar project ( RG ) on the federgraph website.
+There is some help text content about the RiggVar project ( RG ) on the federgraph website, and here in the doc folder.

 ## Graphics

-Currently there are three implementations for the Delphi platform:
+This project has three implementations of the graphical display:

 1. A *close to original* version of a 2D graph which is drawing to the canvas.
 This one can show overlaid instances of the model; the current situation under load,